ckanchanda/Surf_Check/README.md

 #### Machine Learning Portion
-- We have decided to use Supervised Machine Learning to predict wheather or not waves are surfable or unsurfable.
+- We have decided to use Supervised Machine Learning to predict wheather waves are surfable or unsurfable.
 - The Supervised Machine Learning Algorithims we're using are:
 	* Cluster Centroids Undersampling
 	* Combination Sampling